Pablo-Wynistorf/portfolio/content/page/contact/index.md

 comments: false
 ---
-Have a question, a suggestion, or just want to say hello?
+Do you have a question, a suggestion, or just want to say hello?
 I'd love to hear from you!
 Feel free to send me a E-Mail, and I'll get back to you as soon as possible.
 Your thoughts and feedback are always welcome.